prashsamosa/SWC-fantasy-football/sdk/README.md

 # swcpy software development kit (SDK)
-This is the python SDK to to interact with the SportsWorldCentral Football API, which was created for the book [Hands-On APIs for AI and Data Science](https://handsonapibook.com).
+This is the python SDK to to interact with the SportsWorldCentral Football API.

 ## Installing swcpy